mathquill/mathquill/README.md

 * The methods on `Cursor` pretty much do what they say on the tin.
   They're how the tree is supposed to traversed and modified.

-`rootelements.js` defines the math DOM tree root elements, and a function `createRoot()` that attaches event handlers to the jQuery-wrapped HTML elements:
+`rootelements.js` defines the edit tree root elements, and a function `createRoot()` that attaches event handlers to the jQuery-wrapped HTML elements:

 * Some root elements can actually be in others, so rather than attaching